RomanYakovlevh/Vicalial/README.md

 We hardcode relation selection-parent, but it should be more like parent-child-child-child...

-Important for statements to be written from what expression they have come from, otherwise its easy to get super lost.
+Done: Important for statements to be written from what expression they have come from, otherwise its easy to get super lost.

 Workspace viewer.